photonstorm/lazer/worklog.md

 * Add in the 'no rotation' transform update version
 * KeyCombo could have option to ignore control keys (shift, arrows, etc), or limit to specific range
 * KeyCombo could allow you to set the combo in any order (not just start to finish)
+* Add preRender and postRender callbacks to RenderToCanvas Create function.

+### 3rd January 2016

+Managed to get a few hours to port over the Grid function from the Phaser Create class.
+This has been expanded lots.
+You can now specify alternate grid colors, drawLines and even pre and post render callbacks.
+Much more flexible :) Created lots of test cases to show it in use.
+There is one bug remaining: the drawLines function overlaps the final column.

 ### 2nd January 2016